emilya21/emilya21.github.io/_posts/2019-03-11-farm-cluster-intro.md

 complicated R scripts, it’s almost guaranteed you will need to install some packages.
 Rather than mess with installing packages to the cluster, we’re just going to make a folder where we’ll install all our own packages so things stay nice and neat.
-I will note that iff you do want an R package installed globally just email a request for it to [help@cse.ucdavis.edu](help@cse.ucdavis.edu).
+I will note that if you do want an R package installed globally just email a request for it to [help@cse.ucdavis.edu](help@cse.ucdavis.edu).